 From Deming we drove west, across the Arizona border on I-10 to the remote Chiricahua National Monument – far, far away from reliable cell phone service.
 When we arrived at Chiricahua, we filled up on water and headed out to the Echo Canyon Trail in hopes of beating the heat.
 Upon our return to the Visitor Center, we joined in on National Junior Ranger Day festivities.
 Finally, got on the road towards our hotel in Benson about an hour away.

 There’s one obvious difference between the rock formations in Utah and those in this remote corner of southeastern Arizona; the hoodoos in Chiricahua are not as brilliantly colored and are often topped with green lichen.
-In the early 20th century, this area was aptly nicknamed a “Wonderland of Rocks” in an effort to get the area classified as a National Monument and draw in visitors.
+In the early 20th century, this area was aptly nicknamed a “Wonderland of Rocks.”
+The name was an effort to get the area classified as a National Monument and draw in visitors.
 My kids would definitely agree that this “wonderland” is far better than any playground on our Southwest road trip itinerary.

 We hiked the 3.3 mile Echo Canyon Loop descending roughly 500 feet into the canyon and back up again.
 I’m not sure if it was the elevation and heat or the fact that we were nearing the end of our Southwest road trip itinerary.
 But, for us, this hike felt like it was longer than three miles.
 Generally, it is recommended to hike down through Echo Canyon first.
 Then hike back up the less scenic Hailstone and Ed Riggs Trails.
 The Echo Canyon trail winds around the rock formations as it descends into the canyon; there are plenty of large boulders just off the trail to keeps the kids happy scrambling from one rock to another on their Southwest road trip to national parks.

 Saguaro National Park and Tucson – American Southwest Road Trip to National Parks